 Compared to options, which provide less risk in exchange for the premium paid, futures might contain more risk because of their obligation and possibility for significant losses.
 The evaluation of risk is based on each trader's objectives and methods.

-Options provide the following benefits: Flexibility, low risk for the premium paid.
-Costlier premiums and maybe more complicated techniques are drawbacks.
+Options provide the following benefits: flexibility, low risk for the premium paid.
+Also, costlier premiums and maybe more complicated techniques are drawbacks.

-Due to leverage and possible losses, futures and options trading can be dangerous, but with the right knowledge, risk management, and methods, they can be utilized securely to meet certain financial objectives.
+Due to leverage and possible losses, futures and options trading can be dangerous, but with the right knowledge, risk management, and methods, they can be utilised securely to meet certain financial objectives.

-Options often have larger leverage since they demand less money up front than futures contracts do, which increases both potential gains and losses.
+Options often have larger leverage since they demand less money up front than futures contracts, which increases both potential gains and losses.

-The profits from futures and options depend on market conditions and risk tolerance of investors.
+The profits from futures and options depend on market conditions and the risk tolerance of investors.
 Futures may offer higher returns.
-However, they are more risky.
+However, they are riskier.
 Investors can use options according to their trading strategy.
 They can use call options in bullish markets and put options in bearish markets.